Accelerating Quantum Monte Carlo Calculations with Set-Equivariant Architectures and Transfer Learning: Conclusion

 \section{Conclusion}

-In this work, we have explored the use of set-equivariant architectures -- and, specifically, set transformers -- for distinguishing quantum phases and predicting physical observables directly from raw quantum Monte Carlo samples.
-Our results demonstrate that this architecture can efficiently extract relevant features from limited data, enabling accurate phase classification and the estimation of quantities such as magnetization moments and entanglement entropy while speeding up the calculations by multiple orders of magnitude.
+In this work, we have investigated the use of set-equivariant architectures ---specifically, set transformers--- for distinguishing quantum phases and predicting physical observables directly from raw quantum Monte Carlo samples.
+Our results show that this approach can efficiently extract relevant features from limited data, enabling accurate phase classification and the estimation of quantities such as magnetization moments and entanglement entropy, while accelerating the calculations by several orders of magnitude.
 Moreover, the proposed transfer learning workflow allows the model to be trained using only a fraction of the original dataset, thereby substantially reducing both the computational cost and the data acquisition time.

 Furthermore, the model's predictions were sufficiently accurate to investigate the scaling behavior of the entanglement entropy with system size, yielding results consistent with previous studies.
 We have also performed a finite-size scaling analysis by collapsing the predicted values of the generalized magnetization, thereby extracting the critical coefficients and the critical point of the model.
 Although the data collapse is not perfectly sharp, the extracted values agree well with those reported in the literature.